Discussion of the unrealized potential of webs of trust as a decentralized institution for appointing moderators and curators.

 tag: A property articles can be declared by presences to have (or, equivalently, can also be thought of as a set that articles can be put into.)

-web: A network of endorsements over presences, generally about a type of quality that presences can have that tells us which sorts of tags they are assured to use agreeably.
+web: A network of presences endorsing other presences.
+Generally the endorsement concerns a specific quality that presences can have that tells us which sorts of tags they are assured to use agreeably.

-To reiterate: presences apply tags to articles to organize them, filter them, and to alert interested parties of them.
-The webs of trust in which presences are organized speed and shape the propagation of updates about what articles have been tagged recently, and guide queries over the presences most worth visiting.
+presences apply tags to articles to organize them, filter them, and to alert interested parties of them. presences organize in their webs of trust, which speed and shape the propagation of updates about what articles have been tagged recently, and determine which comments will be most visible in discussions.

 That's pretty much it.
 The rest of the document will give you a clearer picture of how many things those primitives will enable.